 for men who spend the night at the Mission and attend chapel service.

 by an onsite nurse and Swope Health Services.

 294 Shelter Beds

 in the clean and substance-free environment of our Men’s Center, with overflow capabilities as needed during extreme weather conditions.
 Guests may stay for increments of 15 days without participating in case management.
-To encourage accountability and responsibility, men pay a $1 per night service fee or complete a work assignment to cover the fee.
+Our guests are never charged rent or a nightly rate to stay in our shelter.